lohiermichael/web-developement-bootcamp/section_38:yelpcamp:ui_improvements/v11/readme.md

 3. Add a req.flash in the middleware for login with error
 4. Handle it in /login
 5. Add an error message in the login template

+**Note:** Debugging, I faced some issues from which I draw lessons:

+- Don't use console.log to debug flash as it appears only once i.e in the console.log and not after
+- Be careful not to miss up res.render('login') and res.redirect('/login')
+- ejs transforms an array with one element inside into a string